-Highest and Best Use is defined in the Tenth Edition of the Appraisal of Real Estate, American Institute of Real Estate Appraisers, as:
+Highest and Best Use is defined in the Tenth Edition of the Appraisal of Real Estate, Appraisal Institute, as:

 "That reasonable and probable use that supports the highest present value, as defined, as of the date of the appraisal.
 Alternatively, highest and best use is the use, from among reasonably probable and legal alternative uses, found to be physically possible, appropriately supported, financially feasible, and that results in the highest present land value.